ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of showers and thunderstorms.
-Partly sunny.
+Mostly cloudy.
 High near 93, with temperatures falling to around 90 in the afternoon.
          Heat index values as high as 105.
-Southwest wind 6 to 10 mph, with gusts as high as 18 mph.
+Southwest wind 7 to 10 mph, with gusts as high as 18 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">